SubhashBose/MSO-365-E5-AR/README.md

 - The default setting is to run three rounds every six hours from Monday to Friday.
 You can modify your own crontab to change the frequency and time.
 - If you need to modify the API calls, you can check the Graph Explorer at **[https://developer.microsoft.com/graph/graph-explorer/preview](https://developer.microsoft.com/graph/graph-explorer/preview)**.
-- The GitHub Action provides a virtual environment with 2-core CPU, 7 GB RAM memory, and 14 GB SSD hard disk space.
-- Each repository can only support 20 concurrent calls.